core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
 This can happen, for instance, if the server has rebooted or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

-If the application requires message freshness, e.g. according to time- or event-based policies, the server has to (re-)synchonize with a client's Sender Sequence Number before delivering request messages from that client to the application.
+If the application requires message freshness, e.g. according to time- or event-based policies, the server has to (re-)synchronize with a client's Sender Sequence Number before delivering request messages from that client to the application.
 To this end, the server can use the approach in {{sec-synch-challenge-response}} based on the Echo Option for CoAP {{I-D.ietf-core-echo-request-tag}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.

 # Message Reception # {#sec-message-reception}